wpernath/summit-connect-config/README.md

 $ oc apply -f demo-setup/setup.yaml
 ```

-This will create and initialize the ArgoCD applications including namespaces and roles for this.
-It will also install a PostgreSQL server in each namespace.
+This will create and initialize the following ArgoCD applications:
+- summit-setup-apps: This will create the `argocd/summit-apps.yaml` ArgoCD applications
+- summit-setup-tekton: This will create and initialize the `summit-cicd` namespace with the tekton pipelines.

 After a while you should be able to get into the `summit-cicd` namespace.
-T
 Then execute `pipeline.sh` from the `tekton` folder to create the `Secret` and `ServiceAccount`s like :

 ```bash